Axions as Dark Matter, Dark Energy, and Dark Radiation: Introduction

-More broadly, high-energy theories such as string theory naturally predict a plenitude of axion-like states, giving rise to the concept of the \emph{axiverse}~\cite{Arvanitaki:2009fg}.
+High-energy theories such as string theory naturally predict a plenitude of axion-like states, giving rise to the concept of the \emph{axiverse}~\cite{Arvanitaki:2009fg}.
+A caveat is in order when extrapolating the standard cosmological picture of axion production to string-theory realizations.
+In many extra-dimensional constructions, axions arise as zero modes of higher-dimensional gauge fields rather than as the pseudo–Nambu–Goldstone bosons of a spontaneously broken four-dimensional global $U(1)_{\rm PQ}$.
+In such cases, there is no conventional symmetry-breaking phase transition in the early Universe, and consequently the formation of a network of global cosmic strings is not generic.
+The standard post-inflationary scenario with axion strings and domain walls applies most directly to field-theoretic PQ axions.
+Cosmic strings in string-theory setups may still arise in more exotic cosmological frameworks, such as certain realizations of brane inflation, and can exhibit parametrically different tensions and dynamics when present~\cite{Benabou:2023npn}.
 In typical compactifications, the breaking of higher-dimensional gauge symmetries and the presence of antisymmetric tensor fields generate a large number of light pseudoscalars, each associated with distinct cycles of the compact manifold.
-Their masses and couplings are determined by non-perturbative effects such as instantons or gaugino condensation, leading to spectra that are exponentially hierarchical and broadly distributed across many decades~\cite{Witten:1984dg, Fox:2004kb, Conlon:2006tq, Svrcek:2006yi, Cicoli:2012sz, Demirtas:2018akl}.
-As a result, the axiverse generically contains fields ranging from effectively massless ultralight ALPs, with Compton wavelengths comparable to galactic or even cosmological scales, up to heavier states that can behave as standard cold dark matter.
+Their masses and couplings are determined by non-perturbative effects such as instantons or gaugino condensation, leading to spectra that are exponentially hierarchical and broadly distributed across many decades~\cite{Witten:1984dg, Fox:2004kb, Conlon:2006tq, Svrcek:2006yi, Cicoli:2012sz, Demirtas:2018akl}.\footnote{See Ref.~\cite{Petrossian-Byrne:2025mto} for a recent realization of an axiverse populated in post-inflationary cosmologies.} As a result, the axiverse generically contains fields ranging from effectively massless ultralight ALPs, with Compton wavelengths comparable to galactic or even cosmological scales, up to heavier states that can behave as standard cold DM.
 This plenitude allows ALPs to participate in cosmology in diverse ways.
-For instance, ultralight ALPs with masses $m_a \sim 10^{-22}\,\mathrm{eV}$ act as DM, suppressing small-scale structure formation~\cite{Hu:2000ke,Hui:2016ltb,Marsh:2015xka}, while fields with $m_a \sim H_0$ evolve slowly on cosmological timescales and have been proposed as quintessence-like candidates for dark energy~\cite{Frieman:1995pm, Kaloper:2005aj,Nomura:2000yk, Visinelli:2018utg}.
+For instance, ultralight ALPs with masses $m_a \sim 10^{-22}\,\mathrm{eV}$ act as DM, suppressing small-scale structure formation~\cite{Hu:2000ke, Hui:2016ltb, Marsh:2015xka}, while fields with $m_a \sim H_0$ evolve slowly on cosmological timescales and have been proposed as quintessence-like candidates for DE~\cite{Frieman:1995pm, Kaloper:2005aj,Nomura:2000yk, Visinelli:2018utg}.